 The Shatt al-Arab river, the southern border between Iraq and Iran, has been a major point of contention between the two nations.
 Since it is the only outlet to the Persian Gulf from Iraq, it is important to the economic stability of the nation that is otherwise landlocked and whose early wealth stemmed from oil exports.The dividing line between Iran and Iraq on the river, however, has never been firmly established despite many treaties attempting to solve the problem, including the Peace Treaty of 1639, the Constantinople Protocol of 1913, and the Algiers Agreement of 1975.
 The Shatt al-Arab was one of the reasons behind the Iran-Iraq War (1980-88).

 Though gains made by Iraqi security forces has resulted in the return of many refugees and IDPs to their homes, a humanitarian crisis is ongoing in Iraq particularly because of the civilians trapped in conflict zones.
 Approximately 3.4 million Iraqis remain displaced.
-Syrians fleeing their civil war make make up a large number of the refugees in Iraq; there were just over 245,000 in 2016.
-There are approximately 11,500 West Bank and Gaza Strip refugees.
-In addition, there are also 5,500 Iranian refugees in Iraq.
+Syrians fleeing their civil war make make up a large number of the refugees in Iraq; there were close to 250,000 Syrians in Iraq in 2017.
+There are also approximately 11,500 Palestinian refugees.
+In addition, there are an estimated 6,000-7,000 Iranian refugees living in Iraq.
 The Iranian refugees are primarily located in Camp Ashraf, 50 miles from the border with Iran, and compose the Iranian opposition group People’s Mujahedin of Iran (PMOI/MEK).
-Lastly, Iraqis themselves have been displaced or fled ISIS advances resulting in a proliferation of temporary refugees and formal refugee camps.
+The Iraqis who have been displaced or fled ISIS advances have given rise to a proliferation of temporary refugees and formal refugee camps.
 Iraqis in exile following the previous wars have been affected as well.

 International & Regional Issues Resources

-Iraq’s population is mostly Arab (75-80%).
+Iraq’s population is 75-80% Arab.
 Kurds make up 15-20%, and Turkoman, Assyrian, Yazidi, or other ethnic minorities make up the remaining 5%.
 The Kurds are semi-nomadic and speak Kurdish, which is the official language in their region.

 Population of Iraq